 As mentioned in 4.1 Restrictions on Foreign Lenders Granting Loans, prior approval from BIDA is necessary to avail of a foreign loan.
 There is no specific ceiling on the amount of interest that can be charged on foreign loans.
 BIDA (formerly the Board of Investment) issued a Notification dated 10 December 1998 setting out the guidelines for borrowing from abroad, according to paragraph 2(d) of which the interest rate and other charges related to borrowing from abroad should be reasonable compared to the prevailing lending rates in the international markets (eg, LIBOR) in the currencies concerned for the relevant tenure.
 Usually, the interest rates are based on the prevailing government treasury bond rate in that currency for that tenure plus a reasonable country risk premium.

 For BDT loans by local banks, Bangladesh Bank has fixed a maximum 9% interest rate on all loans except credit cards, by its notification dated 24 February 2020.

 Project agreements are typically governed by Bangladesh law in cases where the parties are Bangladeshi residents.
-If there are one or more foreign counterparties – for example, in the case of foreign investors – project agreements may be governed by foreign law.
-English law is usually preferred as the governing law of the project agreements entered into with foreign counterparties.
+If there are one or more foreign counterparties (eg, in the case of foreign investors), project agreements may be governed by foreign law.
+English law is usually preferred as the governing law of project agreements entered into with foreign counterparties.